iZettle/sdk-android/README.md

     .put("PAYMENT_EXTRA_INFO", "Started from home screen")
     .build()
 ```
-In the constructor of the builder you can provide your own ID with a maximum of 128 characters to identify the payment.
+In the constructor of the builder, provide your own ID with a maximum of 128 characters to identify the payment.
 This ID can be used to perform payment refunds.

 Using the `put` method you can add any value you want to this object.
 However, keep in mind that the total data size (including key names) in this object can't be bigger than 4 kilobytes.